 We sampled two kinds of Algerian biscuits, my favourite being the one soaked in orange blossom with almonds, before continuing towards York train station.

-Afternoon Tea at The Principal’s Garden Room
+The best Afternoon Tea in York at The Principal’s Garden Room

 Our final brew of the day was served in an elegant setting: The Garden Room of The Principal Hotel.
 After stomping around the city for a few hours it was lovely to sit back in a regal armchair and be served Afternoon Tea.
 Our table by the window meant we had gorgeous views of the city all the way to the Minster.